 With her versatility and a voice that has been described as “rich and dusky, but so beautifully clear and expressive,” Saskatchewan native Bonnie Cutsforth-Huber has established an active career as a mezzo/contralto in both concert and operatic repertoire.
 As a concert artist, she has appeared in prestigious concert spaces across the world, including Carnegie Hall (Mozart Requiem), Avery Fisher Hall (Duruflé Requiem), Vienna’s St. Stephen’s Cathedral (Andrew T. Miller's The Birth of Christ),and Cemal Resit Rey Hall in Istanbul, Turkey (Adnan Saygun's Yunus Emre).
 Her engagements include performances with the New York City Chamber Orchestra, Altoona Symphony, Nittany Valley Symphony, the Presidential Orchestra of Turkey, the Cemal Resit Rey Orchestra, Susquehanna Valley Chorale, Harford Choral Society, and The Bach Concert Series of Baltimore.
-She most recently appeared with the Saskatoon Symphony Orchestra in Berlioz's Les Nuits d'Ete, and with the Regina Symphony Orchestra as the alto soloist in the Beethoven Ninth Symphony.
+She most recently appeared as the alto soloist in Verdi’s Requiem with The Defiant Requiem Foundation, the Saskatoon Symphony Orchestra in Berlioz's Les Nuits d'Ete, and with the Regina Symphony Orchestra as the alto soloist in the Beethoven Ninth Symphony.

-Ms. Cutsforth-Huber is equally at home with contralto and mezzo-soprano operatic roles; in the 2015/2016 season, she appeared with Amici Opera as La Cieca in La Gioconda, Azucena in Il Trovatore, and with Centre Stage Opera as Marthe in Faust .
-In 2017, she also appeared as Beppe in Mascagni's L'Amico Fritz.
-Other notable roles include Dalila in Saint-Saëns’s Samson et Dalila with Amici Opera, Marcellina in Mozart’s Le Nozze di Figaro with Rome Festival Opera, Isabella in Rossini’s L’Italiana in Algeri with Center Stage Opera, Zita in Puccini’s Gianni Schicchi with Amalfi Festival Opera, and Carmen in Bizet's Carmen with Rome Festival Opera and Amici Opera.
+Ms. Cutsforth-Huber is equally at home with contralto and mezzo-soprano operatic roles; her 2019 season includes La Zia Principessa in Suor Angelica with New York Lyric Opera and Maman/La Tasse Chinoise/La Libellule in L’Enfant et les Sortileges with Vera Causa Opera.
+In the 2017/2018 season, she appeared with Amici Opera in the title roles of Thomas's Mignon and Massenet’s Thérese.
+Highlights of the singer’s 2016/2017 season included the roles of Marthe in Gounod’s Faust and Beppe in Mascagni’s L’Amico Fritz.
+In the 2014/2015 season, she appeared with Amici Opera as Carmen in Carmen, Azucena in Il Trovatore, and La Cieca in La Gioconda.
+Other notable roles include Dalila in Saint-Saëns’s Samson et Dalila with Amici Opera, Marcellina in Mozart’s Le Nozze di Figaro with Rome Festival Opera, Isabella in Rossini’s L’Italiana in Algeri with Center Stage Opera and Zita in Puccini’s Gianni Schicchi with Amalfi Festival Opera.

 Ms. Cutsforth-Huber’s interests also extend to new works.
 She was the mezzo soloist in the world premiere of Robert Cohen's Alzheimer’s Stories with the Susquehanna Valley Chorale.
 She also premiered the song cycle Something So Necessary, So Real for contralto, piano and chamber orchestra by Timothy Melbinger.
 In recital, she premiered a five-song concert set, Saskatchewan Songs, in which poetry written by the singer is set to music by Kingston, Ontario composer Martha Hill Duncan, and also sang the United States premiere of Triptych, a song cycle for mezzo soprano, piano, and alto saxophone by Canadian composer Lloyd Burritt.